-In a few months, the biggest shopping weekend of the year starts and the whole world will be ready to spend money on gifts for friends, loved ones and themselves.
-During Black Friday and Cyber Monday there is a tremendous increase in website visitors, along with their eagerness to buy.
-Plus, this trend won’t disappear until Christmas.
+The biggest shopping weekend of the year starts in just a few weeks, and the whole world will be ready to spend money on gifts for friends, loved ones, and themselves.

 1. Analyze and learn

-Your number one task is to analyze last year’s statistics and learn from them.
+Your number one task is to analyze last year’s online sales statistics and learn from them.

-Understanding the success or failure of your campaigns can help you create better campaigns this year.
-Analyzing data can also show you more ways to meet your customers’ needs.
+Understanding the success or failure of your holiday season marketing campaigns can help you improve your marketing efforts this year.
+Analyzing customer data can also reveal more ways to meet your holiday shoppers’ needs.

-Here are some examples of questions you should ask when reviewing last year’s data:
+Here are some examples of the type of questions you should ask when reviewing last year’s data:

 - What was your most popular product?

-- Which traffic source was the most popular, and most profitable?
+- Which traffic source was the most popular, and which was the most profitable?

-- How much total revenue did you earn during this time period?
+- How much total revenue did you earn during holiday retail sales?

 - What was the average order value?